Surface-mediated reduction of ion-irradiation-induced damage in tungsten revealed by advanced ion channeling analysis

 When connecting the MD cells, each MD cell can have different numbers of collision cascades and hence different levels of radiation damage.
 The depth profile of cascade number can be determined in such a way that the depth profile of damage dose in dpa corresponds to that calculated by the SRIM software, which is based on the binary collision approximation (BCA) \cite{Ziegler_ND, Ziegler2015}.
 Hereafter, we refer to this methodology as the BCA-MD approach for the super-cell generation.
 An alternative approach involves manually adjusting the depth profiles of MD cells to directly fit the experimental spectra.
-Hereafter, we refer to this approach as the Fit-MD approach (For details of RBS/c and MD simulations, see Section 1 and Section 2 of Supplementary Materials).
+Hereafter, we refer to this approach as the Fit-MD approach, in which the arrangement of MD cells with different number of collision cascades was iteratively adjusted until the simulated RBS/C spectra reproduce the experimental signals over the entire depth range.
+(For details of RBS/c and MD simulations, see Section 1 and Section 2 of Supplementary Materials).